 This is a website which presents art.

-Her name is [ [ Pictures of Paintings ] ] and I'm proud to present her to you.
 You can explore through the galleries by travelling through the frames.

 By swapping them all around with one another and sorting them out I've created this unique collection here.